maksimryndin/distributed-book/src/introduction/network-properties.md

 **Network partition** happens if some nodes of a cluster in a distributed system cannot communicate due to a network failure but are supposed to.

+Depending on the network usage profile, targets on throughput, latency, paket loss and rate a standard Linux networking stack can be partially or completely replaced with:
+* a user-space networking stack (no kernel at all) like [DPDK](https://www.dpdk.org/)[^spdk] and other packet processing frameworks[^packet-io]
+* a kernel executed user-defined network modules (eBPF)
+* raw sockets ()

 So for a distributed system it is absolutely necessary to handle different network failures (which are quite common):
 * meet bandwith requirements and handle network congestion on scaling;
 * deal with increased latencies;